Last Updated on

 WHY GO: There is so much approachable, invigorating, epic history packed into Hampton VA, it makes this average American wonder how it’s escaped more national attention all these years.
 Four hundred year old Hampton is the country’s oldest English-Speaking settlement.

-It’s where the first twenty African slaves were deposited in 1619, it’s the site of the first African-American Art Museum on the campus of one of the country’s first Black colleges (established in 1868), and where the pirate Blackbeard met his bloody, head-on-stick end.
+Hampton is where the first twenty African slaves were deposited in 1619.
+It’s the site of the first African-American Art Museum on the campus of one of the country’s first Black colleges (established in 1868).
+And it’s the place where the pirate Blackbeard met his bloody, head-on-stick end.

-Edgar Allan Poe was enlisted and Jefferson Davis served time in jail at our nation’s newest National Historic Site, Fort Monroe.
-And Langley Air Force Base Research Center, based, you guessed it – right in Hampton, established NASA’s Mercury Project, literally sparking the space race.
-You’ll eat well, sleep well and have a blast (off) learning about our country’s origins – to infinity and beyond – in this Chesapeake Bay town.
+Edgar Allan Poe was enlisted, and Jefferson Davis served time in jail, at our nation’s newest National Historic Site, Fort Monroe.
+And Langley Air Force Base Research Center, is based, you guessed it – right in Hampton.
+Langley, you may have heard, established NASA’s Mercury Project, literally sparking the space race.
+You’ll eat well, sleep well, and have a blast (off) learning about our country’s origins – to infinity and beyond – in this Chesapeake Bay town.

 Things to Do in Hampton VA